mabuchilab/QNET/README.rst

 ----------------

 All QNET code was written by Nikolas Tezak, but at the request of Hideo Mabuchi who had the original idea for this package.
-N. Tezak would like to acknowledge the following people's support which included their vision, ideas, examples, bug reports and feedback.
+In addition to the authors of the above-mentioned software packages that QNET relies on, N. Tezak would like to acknowledge the following people's direct support to QNET which included their vision, ideas, examples, bug reports and feedback.

 - Hideo Mabuchi
 - Michael Armen